rust-lang-ua/learn_rust_together/learn/learning_group_2022_12/rust_development_professionally.md

 0. Become familiar with Rust basics
 1. Concepts
     - 1.1.
-Default values, cloning and copying
+Default values, cloning, and copying
     - 1.2.
 Boxing and pinning
     - 1.3.
 Shared ownership and interior mutability
     - 1.4.
 Clone-on-write
     - 1.5.
-Conversions, casting and dereferencing
+Conversions, casting, and dereferencing
     - 1.6.
 Static and dynamic dispatch
     - 1.7. `Sized` and `?Sized` types
     - 1.8.
 Thread safety